thuhcsi/SECap/readme.md

 ```

 ## Pretrained Model
 You need to download two fils to run the code.
-The first one is the "model.ckpt", which is the pretrained model of the SECaps.
-The second one is the "weights", which is the required weights of dependencies.
+The first one is the `model.ckpt`, which is the pretrained model of the SECaps.
+The second one is the `weights`, which is the required weights of dependencies.

-If you download the "weights.7z", you need to unzip it.
+If you download the `weights.7z`, you need to unzip it.

-Then you need to put the "model.ckpt" file and "weights" folder in the main folder(SECap).
+Then you need to put the `model.ckpt` file and `weights` folder in the main folder(SECap).

 ---

-You can download the "model.ckpt" from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.
+You can download the `model.ckpt` from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.

-You can download the "weights" from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.
+You can download the `weights` from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.

 ---